<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7444762&amp;fmt=gif">

 Records that are covered by FERPA include:

-In practice, courts have ruled that nor every document that names or refers to a student is protected by FERPA.
-FERPA usually only applies to records related to educational activity.
+In practice, courts have ruled that not every document that names or refers to a student is protected by FERPA.
+FERPA typically only applies to education-related records.

 Records that are not subject to FERPA include: